reactioncommerce/reaction-docs/developer/core/localization.md

 Typical usage is `price = accounting.formatMoney price, Reaction.Locale.currency`

-_Note: changing base shop currency is not reactive.
-Refresh/restart to see changes._
+_Note:_ Changing base shop currency is not reactive.
+Refresh/restart to see changes.

 To add a currency you can add an entry in `reaction-sample-data/private/data/Shops.json`.
 For example: